About using DirectQuery in Power BI

 When is DirectQuery useful?

-|Data is changing frequently, and near ‘real-time’ reporting is needed||Models with Imported data can be refreshed at most once per hour.
-Hence, if the data is continually changing, and it is necessary for reports to show the latest data, then using Import with scheduled refresh might simply not meet those needs.
-Note also that it is also possible to stream data directly into Power BI, though there a limits on the data volumes supported for this case.
+|Data is changing frequently, and near real-time reporting is needed||Models with imported data can be refreshed at most once per hour.
+Tf the data is continually changing, and it's necessary for reports to show the latest data, using import with scheduled refresh might not meet those needs.
+You can stream data directly into Power BI, though there are limits on the data volumes supported for this case.

-|Data is very large||If the data is very large, then it certainly would not be feasible to import it all.
-DirectQuery, by contrast, requires no large transfer of data, as it is queried in place.
+|Data is very large||If the data is very large, it wouldn't be feasible to import it all.
+DirectQuery, by contrast, requires no large transfer of data, because it's queried in place.

-However, large data might also imply that the performance of the queries against that underlying source are too slow (as discussed in Implications of using DirectQuery section, later in this article).
-And of course it is not always necessary to import the full detailed data.
-Instead the data can be pre-aggregated during import (and Query Editor makes it easy to do exactly this).
-In the extreme it would be possible to import exactly the aggregate data needed for each visual.
-So while DirectQuery is the simplest approach to large data, you should always keep in mind that importing aggregate data might offer a solution if the underlying source is too slow.
+However, large data might also imply that the performance of the queries against that underlying source is too slow, as discussed in Implications of using DirectQuery.
+You don't always have to import the full detailed data.
+Instead, the data can be pre-aggregated during import.
+The Query Editor makes it easy to pre-aggregate during import.
+In the extreme, it would be possible to import exactly the aggregate data needed for each visual.
+While DirectQuery is the simplest approach to large data, importing aggregate data might offer a solution if the underlying source is too slow.

-|Security rules are defined in the underlying source||When the data is imported, Power BI will connect to the data source using the current users credentials (from Power BI Desktop), or the credentials defined as part of configuring scheduled refresh (from the Power BI service).
-Thus, in publishing and sharing such a report, care must be taken to only share with users allowed to see the same data, or to define Row Level Security as part of the dataset.
+|Security rules are defined in the underlying source||When the data is imported, Power BI connects to the data source using the current user's credentials from Power BI Desktop, or the credentials defined as part of configuring scheduled refresh from the Power BI service.
+In publishing and sharing such a report, be careful to only share with users allowed to see the same data, or to define row-level security as part of the dataset.

-|Data sovereignty restrictions apply||Some organizations have policies around data sovereignty, meaning that data cannot leave the organization premises.
+|Data sovereignty restrictions apply||Some organizations have policies around data sovereignty, meaning that data can't leave the organization premises.
 A solution based on import would clearly present issues.
 By contrast, with DirectQuery that data remains in the underlying source.

-|Underlying data source is an OLAP source, containing measures||If the underlying data source contains *measures *(such as SAP HANA or SAP Business Warehouse) then importing the data brings other issues.
+|Underlying data source is an OLAP source, containing measures||If the underlying data source contains measures, such as SAP HANA or SAP Business Warehouse, then importing the data brings other issues.
 It means that the data imported is at a particular level of aggregation, as defined by the query.
-For example, measure TotalSales by Class, Year, and City.
-Then if a visual is built asking for data at a higher level aggregate (such as TotalSales by Year) it is further aggregating the aggregate value.
-This is fine for additive measures (such as Sum, Min) but it's an issue for non-additive (such as Average, DistinctCount).
+For example, measures TotalSales by Class, Year, and City.
+Then if a visual is built asking for data at a higher-level aggregate, such as TotalSales by Year, it's further aggregating the aggregate value.
+This aggregation is fine for additive measures, such as Sum and Min, but it's an issue for non-additive measures, such as Average, DistinctCount.

-To make it easy to get the correct aggregate data (as needed for the particular visual) directly from the source, it would be necessary to send queries per visual, as in DirectQuery.
+To make it easy to get the correct aggregate data, as needed for the particular visual, directly from the source, it would be necessary to send queries per visual, as in DirectQuery.

 When connecting to SAP Business Warehouse (BW), choosing DirectQuery allows for this treatment of measures.
-Support for SAP BW is covered further in DirectQuery and SAP BW.
+For information about SAP BW, see DirectQuery and SAP BW.

-- Data is changing frequently, and near ‘real-time’ reporting is needed
+- Data is changing frequently, and near real-time reporting is needed.

-- Handling very large data, without the need to pre-aggregate
+- Handling very large data, without the need to pre-aggregate.

-- Data sovereignty restrictions apply
+- Data sovereignty restrictions apply.

-- The source is a multi dimensional source containing measures (such as SAP BW)
+- The source is a multidimensional source containing measures, such as SAP BW.

 Implications of using DirectQuery